mmoren01/fake-space/README.md

 - Profile UI took a little longer than I wanted it to
 - Decided to move on to making the mock user query

+- Decided to work on the post section and mock API call next
+- Created the route to return the mock data
+- Implemented the MUI accordion component to be able to expand and collapse posts